 The blade-closed lock of the Kershaw Leek.
 This simple plastic tab holds the blade closed until the user slides it out of the way.

-At no point in our routine usage did the Leek show even the slightest weakness in construction.
-We carried, cut with and dropped the Leek all over the Mountain West.
-The assembly, weight and materials inspired confidence and never let us down.
+At no point in our routine usage, aside from the blade mentioned above "edge rolling", did the Leek show even the slightest weakness in construction.
+We carried, cut with, and dropped the Leek all over the Mountain West.
+The assembly, weight, and materials inspired confidence and never let us down.

 None to note.